-Clare Keating Daly and Ryan Daly have reported what is possibly one of the most astonishing of all Seychelles bird records: A Franklin's Gull at D' Arros.
+Clare Keating Daly and Ryan Daly have reported what is possibly one of the most astonishing of all Seychelles bird records: A Franklin's Gull at D' Arros on 7 May 2017.
 This small dove-like gull breeds in inland North America, wintering off the Pacific coast of South America south to Chile.
 There have been many scattered vagrant records but very few from the African region other than scattered reports almost entirely from from countries bordering the Atlantic coast.
 This is the first report for the Malagasy region and if accepted by SBRC will be the first record for Seychelles.
 There has been one other Indian Ocean record, an equally surprising report from Marion Island, southeast of South Africa.

 Island Conservation Society Ranger Chris Narty has reported several interesting migrant species at Alphonse.
 A Tree Pipit was seen at the airstrip on 7 March and 15 March, possibly the same bird or possibly two different individuals.
 The Spotted Flycatcher was noted near the beach while Chris was on a turtle patrol also on 15 March.
 The same day he found a Barn Swallow at the south end of the airstrip, the bird remaining into the following day.